geerlingguy/ansible-role-munin-node/README.md

       - name: if_eth0
         plugin: if_

+You can exclude a plugin previously enabled, like so:

+    munin_node_absent_plugins:
+      - name: uptime

+Use [inventory level scoped variables](https://docs.debops.org/en/latest/debops-policy/docs/code-standards-policy.html#inventory-level-scoped-variables) as defined by the [DebOps](https://debops.org) project to easier define universal/group/host specific plugins.

 #### Plugin settings

 If you need to add plugin configuration for plugins you've added via `munin_node_plugins`, you can do so with a simple hashmap that has the plugin name (which will be the `[plugin]` section in the resulting configuration file), and a list of variable names and values.
 For example: